GPU-Accelerated X-ray Pulse Profile Modeling: Model framework and computational recipe

 The surface velocity, accounting for the gravitational-redshift factor in the metric, is

 where the $\sqrt{1-u}$ factor accounts for the gravitational-redshift correction to the rotating frequency.

 The relativistic Doppler factor

-modifies the observed photon energy $E_{\text{obs}}$ in static frame relative to the emitted energy in the comoving frame $E_{\text{emit}}$ as $E_{\text{obs}} = \delta E_{\text{emit}}$.
-This factor depends on the velocity $\beta$ of the emitting region and the angle $\xi$ of the velocity vector with respect to the emitting direction.
+modifies the observed photon energy, $E_{\text{obs}}$, in static frame relative to the emitted energy in the comoving frame, $E_{\text{emit}}$, as $E_{\text{obs}} = \delta E_{\text{emit}}$.
+This factor depends on the velocity, $\beta$, of the emitting region and the angle, $\xi$, of the velocity vector with respect to the emitting direction.
 It tends to amplify energy and intensity for photons from approaching patches ($\cos\xi > 0$) and diminishes them for receding ones.
-The angles in the \emph{comoving} frame (where the patch is at rest) are transformed via Doppler aberration:
+The angles in the {comoving} frame (where the patch is at rest) are transformed via Doppler aberration,

-Quantities with a prime ($'$) are measured in the \emph{comoving} frame.
+Quantities with a prime ($'$) are measured in the {comoving} frame.
 A detailed derivation of the above result is presented in Appendix~\ref{AppendixA:doppler}.

-The rapid rotation of the neutron star means that the emission from a surface hotspot will be continuously Doppler shifted throughout the star's rotational phase.
+The rapid rotation of the neutron star means that the emission from a surface hotspot will be continuously Doppler-shifted throughout the star's rotational phase.
 As the hotspot moves across the stellar disk towards the observer, its emission is progressively blueshifted, reaching maximum blueshift as it approaches the line of sight.
 Conversely, as it recedes, the emission becomes increasingly redshifted.
 This modulation of photon energy directly impacts the observed flux and the shape of the pulse profile.
 Therefore, any realistic model of a pulse profile must incorporate the relativistic Doppler effect to correctly interpret the observed light curves and accurately constrain fundamental neutron-star parameters.

-These SR effects couple directly to the intrinsic atmospheric beaming, which will be discussed in the next section.
+These SR effects couple directly to the intrinsic atmospheric beaming, as discussed in the next section.

-\subsection{Surface Emission and Atmospheric Beaming}
+\subsection{Surface emission and atmospheric beaming}